Noisemaker111/vibestart.dev/README.md

 ## What this project does

 - Lets you chat with an agent that can:
-  - Create a fresh Vercel Sandbox (ephemeral Linux container)
+  - Create a fresh sandbox (via Vercel Sandbox; ephemeral Linux container)
   - Generate and upload complete files into the Sandbox
   - Run commands (install, build, start) and wait for completion
   - Expose ports and fetch a public preview URL